natdosan/natdosan/README.md

 ### Get to know me!

 ### Nate's To-Do List:
+* Learn about MLOPs
+* Practice SQL

 ### Currently
-* taking a course on the Fundamental Mathematics behind Data Science
+* taking a course on the Fundamental Mathematics behind Data Science and Machine Learning
 * learning and implementing new classifcation algorithms
 * Watching Emma Ding on YouTube